 1. Kathleen Ann Goonan, “The Tale of the Alcubierre Horse”

 3. Sofia Samatar, “Fallow”

 4. Sarah Pinsker, “And Then There Were (N – One)”

 5. Martha Wells, All Systems Red

 In reality, the three that weren’t nominated are easy to understand – they are the three least readily available.
 Goonan’s story is from an original anthology (and one that didn’t seem to get a ton of attention, Extrasolar, from PS Publishing in the UK).
-Samatar’s story is from her exceptional collection Tender.
+Samatar’s story is from her exceptional collection Tender, and story collections typically get less attention, especially for original stories, than either magazines or anthologies.
 Moreno-Garcia’s may be the most obscure – available only to supports of her Indiegogo campaign (and to lucky reviewers!)
 Indeed, I suspect it might be eligible for next year’s Hugo.
 But there were plenty of other worthy potential nominees; for instance Damien Broderick’s “Tao Zero”, Dave Hutchinson’s Acadie, and Jeremiah Tolbert’s “The Dragon of Dread Peak”.